About Dalit Freedom Network Canada

 The poor and low caste are constantly robbed of their dignity in the name of ‘tradition’.
 We strive to change attitudes around this practice and to give these people what every human being deserves: to live free of discrimination, economically, socially and spiritually.

 With the help of our supporters, we strive to:

-Provide English education for poor and low caste children by building schools in areas of India where there are no provisions for English medium education.
+Provide access to English education for poor and low caste children by providing scholarships and building schools in areas of India where there are limited provisions for English medium education.

 Give every poor and low caste child the chance to develop their full potential by realizing their human worth, social equality and dignity.